ChiefLopes/Weather-App/README.md

 # React + Vite

+This is a weather web that fetches and displays weather data from cities around the world.

+This project was done with React+viite along with saas css.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: